-We are proud to welcome the following as the newest cohorts of Tholen Fellows!
+We are proud to have the following as the our current Tholen Fellows!

 The Dalles, OR

 Rebecca Gooch is a member of OMTA, NMFC, Vocalist for Europatopia a world music group and former teacher of Kindermusik in the Mid-Columbia.
 Life long resident of The Dalles Or.
 I have enjoyed teaching piano in The Dalles for these past 15 years.
 I was fortunate to have the wonderful mentorship of Jan Swartz of The Dalles.
 Through her I became introduced to Portland Piano International which has been a staple in my continued education as a teacher, music lover and indiviual.
 I am grateful for Mid-Columbia District, OMTA and PPI.
 Each of these organiztions has been so valuable in my continued growth.